zer0Kerbal/Biomatic/ReadMe.md

 - Window now disappears with the rest of the UI on F2
 - If the part config file is edited to move the part to a different tech tree node, it will now behave sensibly rather than requiring 'spaceExploration' to be unlocked

-UPDATED (2016-05-02), v1.1.0.1

-- If Module Manager is used to add Biomatic functionality to command pods and probe cores, Biomatic is still unavailable until it has been researched
-- New look for stock buttons
-- Recompiled with KSP 1.1.2 binaries.

 ### Licence
 - ![GPLv3](https://www.gnu.org/graphics/gplv3-or-later-sm.png) [Software and Sourcecode Only License.
 This only covers the software and sourcecode.
 Original license.](https://www.gnu.org/licenses/gpl-3.0.html)